Our Team

 Molly joined the Child Brain Injury Trust in September 2023 as the ABI Coordinator for Edinburgh and East Scotland.
 Molly became particularly interested in brain development when she was studying for her MA Hons Degree in Psychology.
 After graduating, Molly went on to complete a PGDE in Primary Education and worked as a teacher in a primary school.
 She is passionate about the importance of play for supporting children’s social and emotional development.
 Molly also has experience of supporting children with additional support needs at a summer holiday club.
 She loves building relationships with the young people she is supporting and being there for families if they are experiencing challenges.
 Molly has also spent time volunteering with both the Stroke Association and Nightline (a student listening service), where she provided emotional support over the phone.
 In her spare time, Molly loves being creative and enjoys sewing, singing in a choir, and playing the harp.
 She also loves being outdoors and spending time in nature.

-• Pamela Bell
+• Pamela Keery

 ABI Coordinator (Northern Ireland)